 Named by Scenic America as one of the country’s 10 most important byways, The Cascades Lakes Byway offers some of the most spectacular scenery in Oregon with majestic volcanic peaks reflecting off incredible alpine lakes.
 Hikes around Todd, Green, Sparks, and Devils Lakes offer everything from short easy hikes to longer more difficult trips, but all of them offer breathtaking beauty.

 Wanderlust Tours offers guided, outdoor tours and activities in Bend, Sunriver and Sisters, Oregon, that take you off the beaten path, away from crowds, to seek out the quiet of the Central Oregon Cascade lakes, rivers, forests and caves.
 Year-round tours and half-day trip options include cave tours and GPS Eco-Challenge trips.
 The summer months bring canoeing, kayaking, and volcano sightseeing.
-In winter everyone loves the falling show and Wanderlust’s guided snowshoe tours.
+In winter everyone loves the falling snow and Wanderlust’s guided snowshoe tours.
 All tours include guide, transportation and all equipment.
 Wanderlust Tours is located in Bend, and in most cases can pick up guests at Eagle Crest.

 Wanderlust Tours Website